beck1888/Discord-Translator-Bot/notes.md

 - Add debug messages for each step in the terminal or a log (including message received but not replied to and message send)

+- Deal with getting the gender of objects?
+IDK!!!
+    - For now just default to the masculine pronouns

 ## Command format (don't include the dashes or brackets in the command)

 wake word + mode + args